Difference between a Governor and a Senator

 Governors have the power to veto state bills.
 In 43 states, the governor has the power to reject certain provisions of an appropriations bill without rejecting the whole bill, a power not even the president wields.

 A U.S. Senator is a member of the Senate, the counterpart of the House of Representatives in the United States Congress.
+Like the governor, Senators are elected directly by the people in their states.
 There are two Senators elected for each state, who each serve for 6 years.
 The Senate performs many important duties and responsibilities including creating and passing laws.
 They have the authority to approve many presidential appointees and treaties with other countries.
 Part of their job is to oversee the performance of the president’s administration.
 Their main responsibility is to ensure that the interests of their respective states are represented in the nation’s political process.

 Senators can introduce new laws.
 They also hold the most power to deliberate, modify and block proposed laws (except revenue-related bills).
 Senators can elect the vice president of the country in the event of a tie in the state electoral votes.
 The Senate can preside over impeachment proceedings initiated in Congress.